Home » Water Filtration » RO Filtration » WHAT IS REVERSE OSMOSIS & HOW DOES IT WORK?

 Components of a Reverse Osmosis System

-There are many components that make up an RO system.
-To start, we have the filters.
-Different designs will have a different number of filters.
-Still, generally, you will have a sediment filter for larger particulates, a carbon pre-filter, the RO membrane, and a carbon post filter.
+Many components make up an RO system, but the most important part is the filters.
+Different systems have a different number of filters.
+Still, generally, you will have a sediment filter for larger particulates, a carbon pre-filter, the RO membrane, and a carbon post-filter.

-Some systems won’t have the particulate filter, and some will have more or fewer carbon filters.
-To pipe in the water, you will need a feed water valve.
-The feed water valve will connect the cold water line to the reverse osmosis system.
+Some systems don’t have the particulate filter, and some have more or fewer carbon filters.
+The feed water valve connects the cold water line to the reverse osmosis system, and this is where water is piped in.

-The system will contain an automatic valve shut off.
-This will be placed after the filters and will automatically stop water flow once the pure water holding tank is nearly complete.
-The drain valve will be responsible for draining off the wastewater and particulates that are caught by the RO membrane.
+The system will also contain an automatic valve shut-off.
+This is placed after the filters and automatically stops the water flow once the pure water holding tank is full.
+The drain valve is responsible for draining off the wastewater and particulates that are caught by the RO membrane.

-The bladder storage tank is where the filtered water will be held until it is needed for consumption.
-As RO can sometimes be a slow process, it is impractical to expect water on demand with this system.
+The bladder storage tank holds the filtered water until it’s needed for consumption.
+As RO can sometimes be a slow process, it’s impractical to expect water on demand with this system.

-The drinking water faucet is often a tiny faucet on a sink that feeds directly from the RO storage tank.
-RO systems require plenty of tubing, usually to get the water from filter to filter, to that tank, and up into the faucet.
+The drinking water faucet is a tiny faucet on a sink that feeds directly from the RO storage tank.
+RO systems require plenty of tubing, usually to get the water from filter to filter, then to the tank and up into the faucet.

-While there may be plenty of reverse osmosis systems currently on the market, not all of these systems are created equal.
+While plenty of reverse osmosis systems are currently on the market, not all are created equal.

-We have gathered a list of some of the most popular brands.
-It should be noted that we focused on residential systems rather than commercial scale for this list.
+Below, we’ve created a list of some of the most popular brands.
+It should be noted that we focused on residential systems rather than commercial ones for this list.

 • APEC Water